linear-b/gitstream/docs/examples.md

 Last, the `codeExperts` assigns the code experts to review the PR automatically.

+You can read more on both [in the function filter page](/filter-functions).

 ### Mark PRs without tests

 PRs that don't have tests changes can be marked automatically.